 - 1. Protect the rural character of the Town; - 2.
-Continue Barnard village and East Barnard village as town centers; - 3.
-Promote safe and healthful housing for all segments of the population; - 4.
-Promote environmentally sound development practices.
+Continue Barnard village and East Barnard village as town centers;

+- Promote safe and healthful housing for all segments of the population; Promote environmentally sound development practices.
+3. - 4.

-The general objectives of this Plan are to:
+The general policies of this Plan are to: